 Special Education Needs (SEN)

-Indus Early Learning Centre, Adyar prides itself as an inclusive school.
+Indus International Primary School, Adyar prides itself as an inclusive school.
 We strive to cater to the diverse needs of students by ensuring that each student gets equitable access to the learning curriculum.

 We have a resource room where children with special educational needs (enrolled in the regular mainstream class) gather for special instruction.
 Trained educators are available to help them during this short period, away from their regular classes.
 The sole need of having a resource room is to cater to the multiple intelligence of the students.
 This is done by ascertaining their learning styles, restoring and building their self-esteem and working on their strengths and potentials to make them confident and self-reliant.